Soluto/shisell-js/README.md

 //    }
 // }
 ```

+Note: currently filters have to be asynchronous (return a promise).

 #### Extending the Dispatcher
 We use several different extension methods for composing dispatchers, and you can easily add a custom one.
 For example, let's say that we frequently create dispatchers with several extra data properties that are part of our user model.
 So we have this sort of code often: